-To discourage actions which interfere with classroom control, the educational process, and the orderly operation of the school.
+To discourage actions which interfere with classroom control, the educational process, and the school's orderly operation.

 Offenses Leading to Suspension

 Acts of incorrigibility, fighting, insubordination or other bad conduct such as: profanity, disobedience or physical abuse to school personnel or other students, defacing or damaging school property, larceny, or other unlawful acts.
 Truancy, cutting classes, or leaving school without the permission of the administration.